Gjergj/proxy_gui/README.md

     * Ghost blogging platform `ghost_subdomain:2368` which can be used to test the reverse proxy with `subdomain.localhost`
     * Ghost blogging platform `ghost_path:2368` which can be used to test the reverse proxy with `subwithpath.localhost/blog`
     * serve files from /srv
+    * creates an api on http://localhost:8083/v1/users that can be used to test the reverse proxy with `api.localhost`

 ### For feedback or bugs report please [open an issue](https://github.com/Gjergj/proxy_gui/issues)